 Stacey is a founding board member of Trade+Impact Association, a global trade association advancing women-led social enterprises in Africa and the Middle East.
-She is a sought-after international speaker, consultant, and trainer; and a frequent guest lecturer at The University of Colorado Leeds School of Business and Colorado College in Entrepreneurial Marketing.
+She is a sought-after international speaker, consultant, and trainer; and a Lecturer at The University of Colorado Leeds School of Business.
 She blogs about social entrepreneurship at staceyedgar.com and runs a signature online course, The Social Justice Startup, providing a roadmap for purpose driven businesses.

 Global Girlfriends Book

 “Stacey’s story of starting Global Girlfriend is a wonderful example of the incredible change that one person can make with small but persistently bold steps.
 Being a changemaker has nothing to do with having fancy degrees, lots of resources, or being an ‘expert’ in philanthropy or business.
 Every one of us has the capacity to create something special… it just takes creativity and the willingness to face your fears – both of failure and success.
 If you’re looking for inspiration, this book is definitely worth a read.” -Blake Mycoskie, Founder & Chief Shoe Giver, TOMS Shoes